 Remember, making each screw turn will slow your clock by two mins per 24-hour period.

 Compare your adjusted clock to a reliable timepiece several times per day.
-You are supposed to make non-stop adjustments until your digital clock shows correct time.
+You are supposed to make non-stop adjustments until your digital clock shows the correct time.

 Step 2: Adjust an internal Pendulum